Making an Impact for Education on World Distance Learning Day

 Would it surprise you to know that the concept of distance learning has been around a lot longer than the internet?
 Although the recent pandemic has helped promote the practice of distance learning through online coursework, people have been learning new skills and gaining new insights through structured curriculums at a distance for centuries.

 In fact, according to Nationaltoday.com, Caleb Phillips was advertising teaching for a new method of shorthand in the Boston Gazette in 1728, with lessons to be mailed to students every week.
 Later, in the 1840s, Sir Isaac Pitman had his shorthand students return proof of their work on postcards.
-From there, it was only a matter of time before correspondence schools were popping up all over the world so people in remote areas, or otherwise unable to attend a local school, could obtain a high-quality education and pursue brighter futures.
+From there, it was only a matter of time before correspondence schools were popping up all over the world — giving people in remote areas, or those otherwise unable to attend a local school, the chance to obtain a high-quality education in pursuit of a brighter future.

 Today, according to a Nationaltoday.com survey, 35% of students worldwide have taken at least one distance-learning course, and 16.6% conduct all of their studies through distance learning.